 Personal information received by TravelPay is held in paper form and / or electronically on the information technology systems of TravelPay and may only be accessed by its authorised employees and contractors who require access in connection with the purposes described in this Policy.

 Some personal information is held in hard copy such as a registration form.
 This information is accessible to customer support and other required staff members, their managers and the organisations which are contracted by TravelPay to store and secure that information.
 Other hard copy personal information may be held for internal Company purposes and administration of TravelPay’s Layby business.

 4. IF INFORMATION OR CONSENT IS NOT PROVIDED

-Without all of the required personal information being provided or consent being given, TravelPay will not be able to provide the product or service an individual is seeking and may not be able to handle enquiries or claims in connection with those products or services.
+Without all of the required personal information being provided or consent being given, TravelPay will not be able to provide the product or service and may not be able to handle enquiries or claims in connection with those products or services.

 Personal information will be collected, held, used and disclosed for the purposes of:

 - facilitating the set up and delivery of a service

 - handling inquiries or claims about a service

 - security checks to verify the identity of an individual